- About Us

 A person who uses opioids/opiates regularly may develop muscle weakness when they can’t have the drug.
 As people develop a tolerance their drug of choice, they will start using more of it to feel “normal” – and experience shakes, chills, sweats or ever when they can’t get ahold of it.

-If you or somebody you love has a problem with opioids/opiates, there is help available.
+If you or somebody you love has a problem with opioids/opiates like fentanyl, there is help available.
 No one has to suffer with a substance abuse disorder on his or her own.
 Addiction can be cunning and powerful, but once you have detoxed in a safe, clinical environment among your peers, you’ll find there is hope in recovery, no matter who you are or where you come from.

 The first step toward getting clean is finding a safe detox.
 If you are addicted to opioids, opiates or heroin, you may need to participate both in detox and medically assisted treatment, which has proven to be safe and effective for thousands of people in recovery across the globe.

 If you suffer from anxiety, or depression, you’re also not alone.
 Many people step through our doors and find that they’ve been struggling with a mental health disorder for years.
 We want you to start healing!
 Everyone who walks through our doors is assessed and screened for concurrent disorders so that we can help you fully understand yourself, your thought patterns, and your triggers.
 Your time in treatment will help you learn how to cope and thrive despite your challenges.